cdig/cd-module/README.md

     gulp evolve
     bower update && bower prune && bower update clear
-    # DONE
+    # Your jacket is now dry.

     ```

 3. Paste it in to your Terminal.
 Stuff will start running.
-When it's done, you'll see `# DONE` at the bottom.
+It'll clear your screen when done.
 The upgrade process is idempotent, so don't panic if you accidentally upgrade a module more than once.
 4. Run the `gulp` command, and test your upgraded module.

 # Major Changes